eric-brechemier/masteringid-horizon/400-INSTRUCTIONAL-ANALYSIS.md

 Last year, 45,000 donors were affected by the leak of financial records and PII.
 This is a gap of 44,000 donors over what would be acceptable per year under this goal.

+## Impact & Priority

+This gap caused a loss of reputation and a loss of trust, resulting in a loss of funds for the organization, due to reduced repeat donations and less efficient fundraising campaigns.

+Reaching the goal has been given a high priority by the management board, and this importance has been communicated to the employees and the volunteers.